 The most important points to remember are:

 - Typically, funds must be expended during the fiscal years for which they are awarded.
 The College’s budgeting system is based on the fiscal year (July 1 - June 30).
-As an example, funds awarded for academic year 2021-2022 are available for use after July 1, 2021 and must have completed the reimbursement process before the close of the fiscal year, June 28, 2022.
 Please note that the reimbursement process takes a minimum of two weeks.
-Therefore, funds must be expended and submitted for reimbursement no later than June 14, 2022.
+Therefore, funds must be expended and submitted for reimbursement no later than two weeks before the deadline communicated by the Finance office.
 Unfortunately, there can be no exceptions to this deadline.

 - Tenured, tenure-track and term faculty on three-year appointments will be permitted to carry forward unused departmental funds up to two years over three-year period.
 For more information on this, consult your department or the Office of Academic Affairs.